akramarenkov/cqos/v2/limit/README.md

 If the speed is specified in the form of 1 data element per millisecond, first 1 data element will be written to the output channel, and then a pause will be made equal to 1 millisecond minus the time spent on writing 1 data element

-However, the performance of the discipline if the speed is specified in the form of 1 data element per millisecond will be lower
+However, the performance of the discipline if the speed is specified in the form of 1 data element per millisecond will be lower but the uniformity of the distribution of data elements over time will be higher

 Thus, when choosing units of measurement, you can balance between the uniform distribution of data elements over time and performance (the maximum achievable speed)